Cisco Security Appliance Command Line Configuration Guide, Version 7.2

 Note QoS is only available in single context mode.

-This section describes the QoS features supported by the security appliance, and includes the following topics:
+This section describes the QoS features supported by the security appliance and includes the following topics:

-Traffic Shaping Overview
+•Information About Traffic Shaping

 Supported QoS Features